Votto blasts 3-run homer, Reds rebound to beat Marlins 6-1

 Castillo (7-12), averaging 97 mph on his four-seam fastball and sinker, allowed eight hits and struck out seven.
 Michael Lorenzen retired the Marlins in order in the eighth, and Tony Santillan did the same in ninth.

+“I felt spectacular today, commanding the zone and commanding all my pitches as well,” Castillo said.

-Kyle Farmer and Jonathan India each had run-scoring doubles for the Reds, who rebounded after dropping two in a row and the series to the depleted Chicago Cubs.
+Kyle Farmer also hit a run-scoring double for the Reds, who rebounded after dropping two in a row and the series to the depleted Chicago Cubs.

 Cincinnati moved within a game of the San Diego Padres for the second NL wild-card slot.